syncfusion-content/wpf-docs/wpf/PDF/Getting-Started.md

 'Saves the document.

 document.Save("Sample.pdf")
+{% endhighlight %}

 ## Asynchronous Support

 Essential PDF can read, write, and merge PDF files using asynchronous methods.
 This is a new approach introduced in Framework 4.5 or greater that enables applications to use asynchronous programming in Windows store apps (WinRT) and in WindowsPhone (WP).
 The following list of public APIs in Essential PDF support asynchronous programming.

-> _Note: Asynchronous support is applicable to Windows Store apps and Windows Phone_
+> Note: Asynchronous support is applicable to Windows Store apps and Windows Phone

-_Method Table_
+Method Table

 <table>
 <tr>